barnumbirr/puppet-zipkin/README.md

 #### Public Classes

-* `zipkin`: Main class, manages the installation and configuration of Apache Zipkin.
+* `zipkin`: Main class, manages the installation and configuration of OpenZipkin.

 #### Private Classes